autowarefoundation/AWSIM-Labs/docs/ProjectGuide/HotkeyList/index.md

 |Right arrow| Steering (Right). |
 |Down arrow| Breaking. |

-W,A,S,D is also used for vehicle control, just like arrow keys.
+W,A,S,D keys can also be used to control the vehicle, similar to the arrow keys.

 ### [FollowCamera.cs](https://github.com/autowarefoundation/AWSIM/blob/main/Assets/AWSIM/Scripts/FollowCamera.cs)